 A DIEP procedure begins with the same lower abdominal incision as a TRAM flap procedure or an abdominoplasty (tummy tuck).
 The surgeon then transplants the skin and fat from the area between the belly button and the pelvis to rebuild a natural shaped breast.
 In contrast to a standard TRAM abdominal flap procedure, in a DIEP flap procedure the abdominal muscles are left fully intact, which preserves the normal abdominal anatomy and reduces the occurrence of abdominal wall hernias and weakness.

 While DIEP flap procedures are an excellent choice for many women, others may be better suited to different reconstructive methods.
-During your one on one consultation with your ECAPS surgeon, your doctor will help you determine whether or not you are a good candidate for a DIEP flap procedure.
+During your one on one consultation, your ECAPS surgeon will help you determine whether or not you are a good candidate for a DIEP flap procedure.

 Am I a good candidate for DIEP Flap surgery?